makersacademy/rps-challenge/README.md

 ## what i did later on (after monday)
 - Made a class for the game itself where it will return a random choice
+- refactored the player class to extract RPS class where it calculates winner, and changed get '/result' page to use these new classes.

 ## problems encountered
-p- When

-p- test not passing due to argument (fixed choice for computer) not passed into the game in feature test
+p- not sure how to fix the choice for computer, feature test not passing due to argument (fixed choice for computer) not passed into the game in feature test

-p- how to fix the computer choice in game_spec so that feature tests are passing